jbcaron/jbcaron/README.md

   <img src="./res/banner.png" alt="banner" />
 </p>

-## Backend developper
+## Backend Developer Specializing in Rust and Blockchain Technologies

-Welcome to my GitHub!
-I'm Jean-Baptiste, a Junior Backend Developer with a passion for building scalable and efficient systems.
-My journey in computer science, particularly in backend development, has equipped me with a solid foundation in programming, system design, and data management.
+Welcome to my GitHub profile!
+I'm Jean-Baptiste, a backend developer with a strong focus on building scalable and efficient systems using Rust.
+Currently, I'm contributing to Deoxys, a fullnode client for StarkNet developed by KasarLabs, aiming to enhance blockchain infrastructure with high-level optimizations and robust architectures.

+## Current Projects
+### Deoxys - StarkNet Fullnode Client
+At KasarLabs, I'm part of the team developing Deoxys, focusing on leveraging Rust's efficiency and safety to provide a reliable fullnode client for the StarkNet ecosystem.
+[Learn more about Deoxys](https://github.com/KasarLabs/deoxys)

+## Collaborate and Connect
+I'm always open to collaborating on projects that push the boundaries of blockchain and Rust.
+Feel free to reach out for contributions, discussions, or potential projects.

 <p align='center'>